zeromq/zmqpp/README.md

 =========

-Both the library and the associated command line client are released under the LGPL v3 with an exception for static linking.
+Both the library and the associated command line client are released under the MPLv2 license.

-Please see COPYING.LESSER for full details.
+Please see LICENSE for full details.